galaxiajs/msw-ssr-interceptor/README.md

 Unlike msw, you cannot use the returned server from `setupServer` in your tests to add/remove handlers.
 Instead, you must use the return value of `setupInterceptor` from `msw-ssr-interceptor`.
 Internally, `setupInterceptor` creates a web socket client and informs the server whenever you add or remove request handlers.
-It does this by sending over a serialised representation of the handler.
+It does this by sending over a serialised representation of the handler; this includes a uniquely generated identifier for this request handler.
 On the server side, this representation is deserialised and then registered with/removed from your msw server running in your SSR app as needed.
+When a request is matched on the app side, it sends that request to the client with the corresponding resolver ID which will then handle the request on client, sending the response back to your SSR app.
+This approach avoids function serialisation hell at the expense of network roundtrips.

 All serialisation/de-serialisation is handled by [`serialize-javascript`](https://github.com/yahoo/serialize-javascript).